exposit/katamoiran/_posts/2017-02-23-to-make-a-murder.md

 layout: post
 title: To Make a Murder
 date: 2017-02-23 13:30:58
-categories: ['game design', 'rpglet', 'mystery']
+categories: ['game design']
-tags: ['narrative', 'd6s', 'theory', 'to make a murder', 'universal', 'framework']
+tags: ['narrative', 'd6s', 'theory', 'to make a murder', 'universal', 'framework', 'mystery', 'rpglet']
 comments: true
 published: true
 tagline: can you have an objective mystery in an exploratory solo game?